int-Frank/EDEPathFinder/README.md

 ## Download

-Check the latest release or [**download**](https://github.com/int-Frank/EDEPathFinder/releases/download/1.0.1/EDEngineerPaths.zip) it here.
+Check the latest release or [**download**](https://github.com/int-Frank/EDEPathFinder/releases/download/Release_1.2.0/EDEngineerPaths_1.2.0.zip) it here.

 ## Use

- 1. Select the system you want to start in.
-At the moment this is limited to only those which are home to an engineer
- 2. Choose the modules you want to upgrade
+ 2. Choose the modules you want to upgrade.
+For each module:
- 3. Select all the engineers you have unlocked
+ a. select a grade.
+If you only want the experimental, set the grade to **1**.
- 4. Set engineer priorities.
-Those with higher priorities will be visited first.
+ b. set a priority.
+Modules with a higher priority will be upgraded first.
 Try not to overuse though.
-This was really only designed to pick out one or two engineers that upgrade critical components, like the FSD and Power Plant.
-Setting too many priorities will break the underlying routine and will probably not return the shortest path.
+This was really only designed to pick out one or two critical components to upgrade first, like the FSD and Power Plant.
+For the underlying routine to work it needs to be able to move things around.
+ 3. Select all the engineers you have unlocked.
+ 4. Select the system you want to start in.
+You can add additional systems by editing **EDEPaths.json**.
  5. Run!

 ## Example